sd2020spring/DepthProject-regan-jason/README.md

 you have.
 Maybe you'll create the best final project with your partner!

+## Playing the game

+### Installation
+SoftDes Partner finder is built and dependent on pygame.
+To install pygame:
+'''
+pip install pygame
+'''
 ## CODE

 partner_finder_run.py = Main function that holds the game loop.